II43/backup_no_git/README.md

 Recursively backup all files in a given directory and its subdirectories.

 <h1>Motivation</h1>
 There are other (and much better) tools for creating back ups of your files and folders.
-Yet the motivation for creating this script is to have simple script to transparently just copy all files while skipping folder under Git version control.
+Yet the motivation for creating this script is to have simple script to transparently just copy all files while skipping folders under Git version control.
 Nothing more, nothing less.

 <br>